Shared Reading in Criminal Justice

 Shared Reading group member, Cat.
 A prison

-In a supportive environment staff and offenders work together free from roles and expectations.
-Our work enables improvements in health and changes in behaviour.
-These can underpin other health provisions and help tackle challenges such as substance abuse.
+In the supportive environment created by Shared Reading staff and offenders work together free from roles and expectations.
+Our work enables improvements in health and changes in behaviour which can underpin other health provisions and help tackle challenges such as substance abuse.

 Shared Reading can contribute to the way in which prisons become places of reform, where offenders can change their lives and turn away from crime.
 Our packages can be tailored to suit the needs of different environments and include Reader staff-led delivery and training packages.